PayPal is a faster, safer way to send money, make an online payment, receive money or set up a merchant account.

 Copy and paste these parameters in the Albato setting fields.
 The connection is ready.
 You can find it in the list on the Connections tab.

-Let’s imagine you need to creat the bundle of PayPal and Google Sheets.
-Open the My bundles tab and click the New button.
+Let’s imagine you need to integrate PayPal and Google Sheets.
+Open the Automation tab and click the New button.

-The first step is to set up the sending service.
+The first step is to set up the sending app.
 Select:

 - from - PayPal